malikarjun/image_inpainting/readme.md

 ```

 `original` folder contains the uncorrupted images, and `line_mask` contains corrupted images which have random noise
-in the form lines associated with them.
+in the form lines with varying thickness.

 `train` - 9296 images
 `val` - 3856 images